+Course ID: Course name: Developmental Psychology for Teachers active participation in seminars - 20% seminar work according to the current instructions on the electronic bulletin board- 40% final test - 40%

+KPPaPZ/VPU/17

+Detailed and updated information will be posted on the electronic board

-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KPPaPZ/VPU/17 Course name: Developmental Psychology for Teachers Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre rse-load (hours): dy period: 28 esent Number of ECTS cr ster/trimester of the course: 1.
-Course level: II.
-Prerequisities: Conditions for cours Evaluation of particip of seminar work, se completion: pation in teaching, continuous evaluation of activity in seminars, evaluation characterize the norr school age and adoles published in foreign the topics covered.
-T nderstand the principles of developmental psychology, and will be able to m in separate developmental stages with a specific focus on the period of scence.
-As part of the seminar work, a students will process current knowledge journals.
-They will have a knowledge about the current social discourse on the graduate will be able to consider various aspects of the possible influence is on the development of piupils and apply the knowledge of developmental actice of the teacher.
-Socialization in sepa in the period of sch development.
-Applic - communication wi course: actors of development, cognitive development, personality development. rate developmental stages (family, peers, school).
-Specifics of development actors and pubescence and adolescence.
-Parents and their role in child ration of knowledge of developmental psychology in the teacher's practice ith students in different developmental stages, creating a teacher-student beet to the development needs of the student. Říčan, P. Cesta živote Thorová, K. Vývojov Macek, P. Adolescene Matějček, Z rôzne Bačíková, M. Psycho jová psychologie.
-Portál, Praha 2000 em.
-Portál, Praha, 2004. vá psychologie.
-Portál, Praha, 2015. ce.
-Praha: Portál, 2003 Course language:
+The graduate will understand the principles of developmental psychology, and will be able to characterize the norm in separate developmental stages with a specific focus on the period of school age and adolescence.
+As part of the seminar work, a students will process current knowledge published in foreign journals.
+They will have a knowledge about the current social discourse on the topics covered.
+The graduate will be able to consider various aspects of the possible influence of parents and friends on the development of piupils and apply the knowledge of developmental psychology in the practice of the teacher.

-Course assessment

-Total number of assessed students: 109

-Α В С D Е FX

-77.98 15.6 3.67 2.75 0.0 0.0
+Determinants and factors of development, cognitive development, personality development.
+Socialization in separate developmental stages (family, peers, school).
+Specifics of development in the period of school age, in pubescence and adolescence.
+Parents and their role in child development.
+Application of knowledge of developmental psychology in the teacher's practice - communication with students in different developmental stages, creating a teacher-student relationship with respect to the development needs of the student.

+Bačíková a kol.
+(2023).
+Keď dieťa potrebuje nielen psychológa.
+Grada publishing.

+Vágnerová, M. Vývojová psychologie.
+Portál, Praha 2000

+Říčan, P. Cesta životem.
+Portál, Praha, 2004.

+Thorová, K. Vývojová psychologie.
+Portál, Praha, 2015.

+Macek, P. Adolescence.
+Praha: Portál, 2003

+Matějček, Z. - rôzne diela

+Bačíková, M. Psychológia rodičovskej kontroly, Šafárik Press, Košice 2019